tarwn/lessthandot-hugo/blogs/content/posts/2012-09-21-custom-charts-in-teamcity.md

 ## Defining the Data

 Once I have the definitions roughly the way I want them, I need to make the data available from the WCAT run.
-WCAT already produces it&#8217;s results in XML and for Jenkins I created an XSL to transform the results into a new XML file that would be easier to plot in Jenkins.
-For TeamCity I&#8217;ll do the same, but this time I decided to use powershell to execute the transformation.
+WCAT already produces it's results in XML and for Jenkins I created an XSL to transform the results into a new XML file that would be easier to plot in Jenkins.
+For TeamCity I'll do the same, but this time I decided to use powershell to execute the transformation.

 The WCAT results take some work to decode, as they are stored in XML that is halfway to presentation format.
 Luckily I have already done this once, so creating a new XSL is fairly easy: